brimdata/zed/docs/language/overview.md

 For each input value to the outer scope, the assignment form creates a binding between each `<expr>` evaluated in the outer scope and each `<var>`, which represents a new symbol in the inner scope of the `<query>`.
-In the field reference form, a single identifier `<id>` refers to a field in the parent scope and makes that field's value available in the lateral scope with the same name.
+In the field reference form, a single identifier `<field>` refers to a field in the parent scope and makes that field's value available in the lateral scope with the same name.